rykcod/massa/README.md

 /!\ __User of one of previous release?__ Please update your /massa_mount/config/config.ini to check if all entries exist.
 Check template last here https://github.com/rykcod/massa/blob/main/config/default_config_template.ini

 #### [RUN] Usecase Example ####
-/!\ You can define 2 ENV values when you create your container:
+/!\ You can define ENV values when you create your container:
+ - ''MASSAGUARD'' - Set with 1 to enable all massa-guard features or with 0 to disable all features except keys creations (Enable by default without ENV value)
  - ''DISCORD'' - Set with your discord token id (Refer to HELP section) - To enable discord feature (GetFaucet + NodeRegistration + DynamicalIP)
  - ''DYNIP'' - Set with "0" if you host under static public IP or "1" if you host under dynimic public IP to enable update IP feature
  - ''WALLETPWD'' - Set with "YourCustomPassword" if you want to use a custom wallet password.